 4. Vacuum Out the Ashes

-Once the bulk of your fireplace ashes are gone, you can use a special ash vacuum to clean out the rest of the fireplace.
+Once the bulk of your fireplace ashes are gone, you can use a special fireplace shop vacuum to clean out the rest of the fireplace.
 Though the vacuum should be fire-resistant, avoid vacuuming until the ash is completely cool.
 For a more cost-effective option, you can also use a brush and dustpan — just be aware that sweeping sends lots of dust into the air.

 5. Scrub the Fireplace